Please tell us about your current release.

 As a child, what did you want to be when you grew up?

-Anything additional you want to share with the readers?
+Anything else you’d like to share with the audience?

-Thank you for your time with today’s Q&A, Kim.
-Best of luck with your writing.
+Thank you for your time, today, David.
+Best of luck with your writing and the rest of the blog tour.